anisoprint/aura-docs/docs/aura-connect/gui/index.md

 ![Sidebar](./media/sidebar/sidebar.png)

 ::: tip
 Different account types in Aura.Connect have different section of Aura.Connect available to them.
-See [Account types]() for more information
+See [Account type#queue-a-new-jobgetting-an-account/#account-types) for more information
 :::

 Let's go over each of the sections in more detail below